kuangyu0801/kuangyu0801.github.io/README.md

 	- analyze, listed and summarize the shortcoming of previous generation of design
 	- study the current DSP architecture (high efficient instruction, memory addressing) and give it feedback to HW design team when found possible optimization or bug
 	- flexibility
-		+ work hand-in-hand with  CSD algorithm team and Spec Review team, weekly update meeting
+		+ work hand-in-hand with  CSD algorithm team  :weekly update meeting, test case design,
-		+ keep myself the latest spec release up-to-date and actively
+		+ keep myself the latest spec release up-to-date and actively resolve ambiguity with Spec Review team when happened
 	- design and review test case in both UT and IT
 	- implementing and verifying functionality on simulation environment, FPGA, test chip, product with machine
 	- collaborating  with inter-team (SW higher layer, test engineering,  FW, vendor)